Meezan35/more-to-store/README.md

-# More Local Storage
+# More to Store

-`More Local Storage` is a simple and fast way to interact with `localStorage` with optional encryption support.
+`More to Store` is a simple and fast way to interact with `localStorage` with optional encryption support.
 It allows developers to store, retrieve, and manage data in `localStorage` securely.

 ## Installation